mudpuppy-rs/mudpuppy/user-guide/src/scripting/output.md

-Other kinds of output can be added using [mudpuppy_core.add_output()][add_output()] and providing both the [SessionId] to add the output to, and an [OutputItem] to add.
+Other kinds of output can be added using [mudpuppy_core.add_output()][add_output()] and providing both the session ID to add the output to, and an [OutputItem] to add.
 Remember this is an async operation so you'll need to `await`!

 ```python